osg-htc/research-facilitation/docs/accounts-and-projects/accounts.md

 	**Log In**
 	The last step you need to log in is submitting a public ssh key -- see [this page](https://support.opensciencegrid.org/support/solutions/articles/12000027675-generate-ssh-keys-and-activate-your-osg-login) for detailed instructions.
-You should be able to log into the OSG Connect login nodes (login.osgconnect.net) with your Globus ID (and password) within a few hours after setting up your ssh keys.
+You should be able to log into an OSG Connect login node with your Globus ID (and password) within an hour after setting up your ssh keys.
+You can find which login node to use by logging into the OSG Connect website (osgconnect.net) and looking on the left-hand side of your profile.

 	**Submitting Jobs**
 	For job submission, I highly recommend looking through the latest [HTCondor User Tutorial](https://agenda.hep.wisc.edu/event/1201/other-view).